“… such is life in the midst of it we may befall a victim to the cold hand of death.”

 – Captain Coleman A. G. Keck, Beaufort, South Carolina, 2 August 1862

 Coleman A. G. Keck would die less than four years after penning those prophetic words – words meant to console the widow of one of his former subordinates who had died while stationed far from home with Company I of the 47th Regiment, Pennsylvania Volunteer Infantry during America’s Civil War.
-The soldier, Private William Ellis – an immigrant from Ireland – had become the first member of the history-making regiment to die in South Carolina.
-Initially laid to rest near the Union Army hospital where he had received care, his remains were returned to his widow Pauline three months later with the help of Captain Keck and Paul Balliet, an undertaker from Allentown.
+The soldier to whom he was referring, Private William Ellis – an immigrant from Ireland, had become the first member of the history-making regiment to die in South Carolina.
+Initially laid to rest near the Union Army hospital where he had received care, the remains of Private Ellis were returned to his widow Pauline three months later with the help of Captain Keck and Paul Balliet, an undertaker from Allentown.

 Captain Keck then rendered further assistance to Pauline Ellis and her two young daughters by providing documentation of Private Ellis’ honorable service and death for their successful application for Civil War Widow’s and Orphans’ pension funds.
 He could not have known it at the time, but Keck would also be felled before his time due to his service with the 47th Pennsylvania.